NBS-LLC/ng-spotify-importer/README.md

 1. Examine the site's cookies
 1. The value of `sp_dc` is your auth token

-The Spotify Client ID and Secret are located in the settings of your [development](https://developer.spotify.com/) dashboard.
+The Spotify Client ID and Secret are located in the settings of the [development](https://developer.spotify.com/) dashboard.

 ## Deploy